grafana-ps/helm-charts/charts/copyblocks/README.md

 # copyblocks-helm

 ## This repository is the beginning of a Helm chart for copyblocks, a tool that can be utilized to copy Mimir s3 data from bucket to bucket.
-Quite possibly it can be used to copy any blocks to any buckets.
-To date, I've only used with Mimir.

 ## Pre-Reqs